AdilRashidov/flilia-documentation/frontend/FRONTEND-SETTING-UP.md

 ```

 ## <a name="guidance"></a> Related documentation and guidance
+Looking for an opinionated guide to Angular syntax, conventions, and application structure?
+Step right in!
+This style guide presents preferred conventions and, as importantly, explains why.
+- [Angular coding style guide][angularstyleguide]
+- [Getting Started with Angular Material][angularmaterialguides]

 This guides will help you get started with installing and setting up the languages and tools you need to develop on Windows or Windows Subsystem for Linux:
 - [Get started with NodeJS][nodejsdocs].
 Install NodeJS and get your development environment setup on Windows or Windows Subsystem for Linux.
 - [Get started with Angular][angular].
 Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.
 - [Windows Terminal][terminal].
 Customize your terminal environment to work with multiple command line shells.